 We Are Moco

-The Moco Museum focuses on proven artists who have their own vision.
+The Moco Museum focuses on proven artists with a unique vision.

 Daniel Arsham.
 Arsham’s work is full of the unexpected: solid surfaces appear to bend and buckle, high-tech equipment looks like it’s existed for thousands of years.
 Unexpected is just how Arsham likes it; he challenges our perceptions of the physical world and what is possible within.
 Arsham seems to enjoy a paradoxical, sometimes dystopian, view of the past, present and future.

-The Modern Contemporary (Moco) Museum is situated in Villa Alsberg, a townhouse overlooking Museumplein in the heart of Amsterdam.
+The Modern Contemporary (Moco) Museum has made its home in Villa Alsberg, a townhouse overlooking Museumplein in the heart of Amsterdam.
 The building was designed in 1904 by Eduard Cuypers, nephew of the renowned Pierre Cuypers who designed Amsterdam’s Central Station and the Rijksmuseum, which is at the opposite end of the square.
 This privately-owned residence was one of the first family homes built along Museumplein and retained this function until 1939.
-Subsequently, the house was let to priests who taught at the Saint Nicolas school in Amsterdam, and later it was converted into an office for a law firm.
+Subsequently, the house was let to priests who taught at the Saint Nicolas School in Amsterdam, and later it was converted into an office for a law firm.

-Moco Museum (Prins Museum BV) is a private museum co-owned by Lionel Logchies and Kim Logchies – Prins who make up the management of the museum.
+Moco Museum (Prins Museum BV) is a private museum co-owned by Lionel Logchies and Kim Logchies – Prins.

 Sponsor the museum

-If you want to sponsor our museum in any kind of way.
-Please contact us.
+If you want to sponsor our museum in any, please get in touch.